Snaacky/thewiki/docs/advanced/muxing.md

   - Open `Header Editor` in the left pane
   - Add your file
-  - Naviage to the Video track's properties
+  - Navigate to the Video track's properties
   - Adjust them as needed and then press `CTRL+S` to save without remuxing the file

   [![MKVToolNix GUI Header Editor](/static/advanced/muxing/mkvtoolnix_header_editor.png)](/static/advanced/muxing/mkvtoolnix_header_editor.png)